aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 and container components. **Container components** (i.e. containers) are concerned with subscribing to the store, reading from state, and passing down necessary props to presentational components.
-Our **presentational components** are concerned with rendering JSX and defining user interface.
+Our **presentational components** are concerned with rendering JSX and defining the user interface.

 #### `PokemonIndexContainer`